Yearningyeati1/gen_mod/readme.md

-Here is a complete README.md file for your project, based on the setup and files you've described.

-Yes, you absolutely should—and are likely required to—mention the licenses.
-This is critical for academic honesty and for anyone who wants to use your code.
-I have added a prominent section for this.

 A Hybrid Generative-Deterministic Framework for 3D Face Reconstruction This repository contains the official code for the B.Tech project, "A Hybrid Generative-Deterministic Framework for 3D Face Reconstruction."